vetienne74/hpcscan/README.md

 # Customization

-hpcscan is built on a simple yet very flexible design heavily relying on inheritance feature of C++.
+hpcscan is based on a simple yet highly flexible design that relies heavily on the C++ inheritance mechanism.

 The main class is `Grid` (see [./src/grid.cpp](./src/grid.cpp)).
 This class handles all grid data in hpcscan and all operations performed on grids.